florianneukirchen/bimsemantic/README.md

 ### Translation
-(Commands in the root direcory of the project with venv enabled)
+(Commands in the root directory of the project with venv enabled)

 Update translations:
 ```